HectorMiras/topas_docker_azure_batch/README.md

 ### Distributing Tasks to Workers

-Run the `batch_simulation_runner.py` to distribute tasks among multiple workers:
+Run `python batch_simulation_runner.py /path_to_simconfig/simconfig.json` to distribute tasks among multiple workers:

 This script does the following: